externalhost0/ts-play-core/README.md

 import type { Program } from "ts-play-core";
 import { length } from "ts-play-core/modules/vec2";

+// you can export an object to change your code live! export const circleState = {
+    radius: 0.7
+};

 export default {
     settings: {
         backgroundColor: "black",